-1.29 Whenever possible, the impairment assessment should be conducted without assistive devices, except where these cannot be removed.
-However, the visual system should be assessed in accordance, where possible, with 8.16 in Chapter 8 of these Guidelines.
+1.32 Whenever possible, the impairment assessment should be conducted without assistive devices, except where these cannot be removed.
+However, the visual system should be assessed in accordance with 8.14 to 8.17.

-Pre-existing Impairment
+Pre-existing impairment

-- 1.30 The assessment of the degree of permanent impairment may be complicated by the presence of an impairment in the same region that existed prior to the relevant work-related injury.
-If there is objective evidence of a pre-existing symptomatic permanent impairment in the same region at the time of the work-related injury, then its value should be calculated and subtracted from the current whole person impairment value.
-If there is no objective evidence of pre-existing symptomatic permanent impairment, then its possible presence should be ignored. - 1.31 The capacity of a medical assessor to determine a change in physical impairment will depend upon the reliability of clinical information on the pre-existing condition.
+- 1.33 The evaluation of the permanent impairment may be complicated by the presence of an impairment in the same region that existed prior to the relevant motor accident.
+If there is objective evidence of a pre-existing symptomatic permanent impairment in the same region at the time of the accident, then its value should be calculated and subtracted from the current whole person impairment value.
+If there is no objective evidence of pre-existing symptomatic permanent impairment, then its possible presence should be ignored. - 1.34 The capacity of an assessor to determine a change in physical impairment will depend upon the reliability of clinical information on the pre-existing condition.
 To quote the AMA 4 Guides page 10, "For example, in apportioning a spine impairment, first the current spine impairment would be estimated, and then impairment from any pre-existing spine problem would be estimated.
 The estimate for the pre-existing impairment would be subtracted from that for the present impairment to account for the effects of the former.
 Using this approach to apportionment would require accurate information and data on both impairments".
-Refer to 7.14 for the approach to a preexisting psychiatric impairment. - 1.32 Pre-existing impairments should not be assessed if they are unrelated or not relevant to the impairment arising from the work-related injury.
+Refer to 7.18 for the approach to a pre-existing psychiatric impairment. - 1.35 Pre-existing impairments should not be assessed if they are unrelated or not relevant to the impairment arising from the motor vehicle accident.

-Subsequent Injuries
+Subsequent injuries

-1.33 The evaluation of permanent impairment may be complicated by the presence of an impairment in the same region that has occurred subsequent to the work-related injury.
+1.36 The evaluation of permanent impairment may be complicated by the presence of an impairment in the same region that has occurred subsequent to the relevant motor accident.
 If there is objective evidence of a subsequent and unrelated injury or condition resulting in permanent impairment in the same region its value should be calculated.
-The permanent impairment resulting from the workrelated injury should also be calculated.
+The permanent impairment resulting from the relevant motor accident should also be calculated.
 If there is no objective evidence of the subsequent impairment its possible presence should be ignored.

-Psychiatric Impairment
+Psychiatric impairment

-1.34 Psychiatric impairment is assessed in accordance with Chapter 7 of these Guidelines.
+1.37 Psychiatric impairment is assessed in accordance with Chapter 7 of these MAA Guidelines.